 This article will help you read and understand your pathology report for osteoblastoma.

-by Ashley Flaman MD and Bibianna Purgina MD FRCPC, reviewed on May 6, 2020
+by Ashley Flaman MD and Bibianna Purgina MD FRCPC, updated December 31, 2020

 Bones are a special type of hard tissue that provide our bodies with support and protection.
 In total there are 206 bones in each of our bodies.
 Some bones (like the bones in our fingers) are very small while other bones (like the bones in our upper legs) are very big.

 Normal bones develop when specialized cells called osteoblasts produce a substance called osteoid.
 Osteoid is initially soft but becomes hard over time as minerals (such as calcium) are added to it.
 Osteoid that is still soft is called ‘immature’ bone while mineralized, hard osteoid is called ‘mature’ bone.
 The immature bone starts out with a woven, disorganized appearance under the microscope before undergoing mineralization and remodeling, which makes it hard and strong.